uvatmvf/GameOfPatti/README.md

 ### Kshatriya Player Characters
 Players can play regular warrior characters.
 Kshatriyas do not have any special abilities at the start of a round, but can acquire in game weapons or abilities by defeating heroes in combat.
 ### Hero Player Characters
-Each team is led by 3-4 heroes, each with a special weapon ability.
+Each team is led by 3-4 heroes, with special weapon ability.

 Pandus - Arjuna (unlimited arrows, deadly archery, sword and mace combat), Bhima (deadly bare handed and mace combat), Abhimanyu (fast rate of fire and deadly lance combat), Sahadeva (deadly sword combat)